Shubhankitsirvaiya/Airbnb/README.md

 neighbourhood_group-  have 5 different regions of New York

-neighbourhood-   these are the subregions of neighbourhood_group , where one neighbourhood belongs to only one neighbourhood group.
+neighbourhood-   these are the sub-regions of neighbourhood_group , where one neighbourhood belongs to only one neighbourhood group.

 Latitude-  contains the coordinates of Latitude for that location.